Thai Town, Los Angeles: Public transport

 The area is served by the Metro B Line subway at the Hollywood/Western station in addition to Metro Local bus lines 2, 180, 206, 207, & 217.

 Holidays

 On the first Sunday in April, Thai Town celebrates Songkran, the Thai New Year, by closing off Hollywood Boulevard within its boundaries, and setting up food stands and entertainment on the street along with a parade on the street from New Hampshire Avenue to Winona Boulevard.

+Songkran celebrations in Thai Town also include religious ceremonies, cultural performances, folk dances, along with collaboration with the Thai Christian Church.

+In April 2011, proceeds from the celebration of Songkran Festival (Thai New Year) were donated to Japan’s Red Cross Earthquake and Tsunami Relief, to aid those affected by a recent earthquake and tsunami.

+Figures

+Kavee Thongprecha, often named "Thai Elvis" is a local entertainer who impersonates and performs Elvis Presley songs at a restaurant in Thai Town.